sbdchd/blog/_posts/2024-08-22-swiftdata-non-sendable-types.md

 ![screenshot of Xcode showing an EXC_BAD_ACCESS error when updating a Model property](/assets/swiftdata-exc-bad-access-property-update.png)

-I wasn't sure what was happening and then eventually I looked at the threads dropdowns and noticed that the `syncStories` function was being run on two different threads at the same time:
+I wasn't sure what was happening and then eventually I looked at the threads drop-downs and noticed that the `syncStories` function was being run on two different threads at the same time:

 <div style="display:flex;justify-content:center;">
 <img src="/assets/swiftdata-threads-dropdown.png" width="300" alt="screenshot of Xcode threads inspector dropdown showing syncStories running in two different threads">